 The University of Oxford is one of the world's leading centres for the study of Africa.
 In every Division and almost every Faculty across the University there are active research programmes focused on the continent.

 The African Studies Centre, within the School of Interdisciplinary Area Studies, acts as a focal point for graduate level work and faculty research on Africa.
-The centre’s MSc in African Studies, inaugurated in 2006, is already recognised as Europe's most prestigious and successful training programme in its field.
+The centre’s MSc in African Studies, inaugurated in 2006, is recognised as Europe's most prestigious and successful training programme in its field.
 The Centre brings together scholars from across disciplines, including politics, history, and anthropology.
-For instance, Professor Nic Cheeseman focuses his research on democracy in Africa and co-edits the journal African Affairs.
-Professor William Beinart's major research and teaching focusses on the processes of the social mobilisation of interests and power, particularly as these manifest in and through ethnicity, nationalism, race and racialisation, culture, democratic politics and social thought.
+For instance, Professor Wale Adebanwi (Director of the African Studies Centre)'s research and teaching focusses on the processes of the social mobilisation of interests and power, particularly as these manifest in and through ethnicity, nationalism, race and racialisation, culture, democratic politics and social thought.
 Professor Miles Larmer's research interests focus on political and social change in southern-central Africa in the second half of the twentieth century.
 The Centre also connects with other scholars across the University, including economists and migration experts.

 Libraries and Museums